From brutal year to stellar start, tech stocks now Asia darlings

 "It's that momentum - a lot of investors are thinking we're nearing a bottom," said Marcus Shin, an analyst with Mizuho Securities in Tokyo.
 "Those who think a sector rebound is due in the second half are already making a move.
 There's no burden valuation-wise."

+Intel Corp, whose sales lagged the lowest analyst estimate, also lifted its quarterly dividend and plans to spend more on capital spending this year.

-Samsung Electronics, the world's largest memory-chip maker, is expected to report downbeat fourth-quarter results on Jan 31, after some analysts described its preliminary estimates as a "shocking" miss.
+Samsung Electronics Co, the world's largest memory-chip maker, is expected to report downbeat fourth-quarter results on Jan 31, after some analysts described its preliminary estimates as a 'shocking' miss.

+The MSCI gauge for technology stocks in Asia is up 7.8 percent so far this year, clawing back US$77.6 billion in market value.

 "The rally in the segment is lifting Hong Kong tech stocks too," said Kevin Chen, an analyst with China Merchants Securities HK.
 "While there's no clear signal of a recovery in the smartphone supply chain, AAC and Sunny stocks have dropped a lot earlier and investors who believe it's not going to get worse may have started short covering."

 Elsewhere, investors have also shrugged off dim earnings reports and forecasts.
-ASML Holding's first-quarter sales forecast missed estimates due to a fire at a supplier, while Texas Instruments and Lam Research announced sales forecasts that trailed estimates.
+ASML Holding NV's first-quarter sales forecast missed estimates due to a fire at a supplier, while Texas Instruments Inc and Lam Research Corp announced sales forecasts that trailed estimates.
 Shares of all three companies climbed.